 - Write your story

-- Submit your story to the section editor with an original photo
+- Submit your story to firstname.lastname@example.org with an original photo

 - Get feedback and edits

 You can write about whatever you’d like, provided that no one else has already written about it or claimed the idea.
 If you need inspiration, we invite you to attend one of our meetings (Wednesdays at 9:30 p.m. and Fridays at 2 p.m. in Hill 111) to talk with our editorial staff and review our list of stories we’d like to be written.
 You can also stop by during open office hours to speak directly with the Editor-in-Chief.